-Our experimental design tries to address a common criticism of survey experiments that, instead of inducing genuine learning, the information provided in the experiment elicits spurious reactions.
-For instance, if an individual is told that the annual inflation rate was 2 percent and is later asked about inflation expectations, that individual may report an inflation expectation that is closer to 2 percent for spurious reasons, such as to please the interviewer (Goffman 1963), to avoid being perceived as ignorant, or because of unconscious numerical anchoring (Tversky and Kahneman 1974).4 Indeed, to illustrate how easy it is to manipulate the subjects' responses, we show that providing explicitly fictitious information on price changes had a statistically and economically significant effect on inflation expectations.
+Our experimental design tries to address what we believe is one of the most common criticism to survey experiments: instead of inducing genuine learning, the information provided in the experiment may elicit spurious reactions.
+For instance, if an individual is told that the annual inflation rate was 2% and then later on is asked about her inflation expectations, she may report an inflation expectation that is closer to 2% for spurious reasons, such as to please the interviewer (Goffman, 1963), avoid being perceived as ignorant, or because of unconscious numerical anchoring (Tversky and Kahneman, 1974).4 Indeed, to illustrate how easy it is to manipulate the subjects' responses, we show that providing explicitly-fictitious information on price changes has an statistically and economically significant effect on inflation expectations.

-Our experimental design employed two methods for separating reactions based on genuine learning from those based on spurious learning.
-The first method exploits the condition that, if the reaction to the information was spurious, then the experimental effects should not persist for months after the information provision.
-The second method exploits the condition that, if the reaction to the information was spurious, then we should not observe effects on expectations about other nominal variables that are intrinsically related to the inflation rate, such as the nominal interest rate.
-Results from these two methods suggest that concerns about spurious learning are justified and must be taken seriously, because half of the reactions to our informational treatments are spurious.
-Nevertheless, our main results remain unchanged after we control for spurious learning.
+Our experimental design includes two methods for disentangling how much of the reaction to the information provided corresponds to genuine learning instead of spurious learning.
+The first method exploits the fact that, if the reaction to the information was spurious, then the experimental effects should not persist months after the information provision.
+The second method exploits the fact that, if the reaction to the information was spurious, then we should not observe effects on expectations about other nominal variables that are intrinsically related to the inflation rate, such as the the nominal interest rate.
+Results from these two methods suggest that concerns about spurious learning are justified and must be taken seriously, since half of the reaction to our